-Load data you moved to the cloud
+Load data you move to the cloud

-First, you must move the data to Amazon Web Services.
-Once your source data has been moved to AWS, log in to the instance where ArcGIS Desktop is installed, connect to the source data and the geodatabase on AWS, and load the data into the geodatabase.
+Once your source data has been moved to AWS, you need to sign in to an Amazon Elastic Compute Cloud (EC2) instance where ArcGIS Pro is installed to connect to the source data and the geodatabase on AWS, and load the data into the geodatabase.